haw230/the-anadromi-project/README.md

 ### Quicksort
 The most modern of sorting algorithms, quicksort depicts the mastery of recursion and shows readiness to move onto dynamic programming.

+### Tower of Hanoi
+Hone your skills with a common mathematical puzzle that can be solved through recursion.

 ## Stage 3: At the Top
 Using everything learned from the previous lessons, the student will create different algorithmic solutions to the knapsack problem.
 This is the capstone project of the program.